jumphone/scRef/Reference/README.md

 <img src="/Reference/images/gtex2.png" width="280">
 </a>

-* This Gtex tissue reference is built from RNA-seq data of The Genotype-Tissue Expression (GTEx) project (human, v7).
+* This human tissue reference is built from RNA-seq data of The Genotype-Tissue Expression (GTEx) project (v7).

 * Human & Mouse version available.